Tramon Williams

-Tramon Vernell Williams Sr. (born March 16, 1983) is a former American football cornerback who played 15 seasons in the National Football League (NFL).
-He played college football for Louisiana Tech, and was signed by the Houston Texans as an undrafted free agent in 2006.
+Tramon Vernell Williams Sr. (born March 16, 1983) is an American former professional football player who was a cornerback for 15 seasons in the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs, and was signed by the Houston Texans as an undrafted free agent in 2006.
 Williams spent much of his NFL career with the Green Bay Packers, playing with them from 2006 to 2014, and again in the 2018, 2019, and 2020 seasons.
-He was also member of the Cleveland Browns, Arizona Cardinals, and Baltimore Ravens.
+He was also a member of the Cleveland Browns, Arizona Cardinals, and Baltimore Ravens.

-Early years
+Early life and college

 Williams played football, basketball and ran track at Assumption High School in Napoleonville, Louisiana, but was overlooked by college football recruiters who instead scouted his teammate and friend Brandon Jacobs.
 In basketball, he was a four-year letter winner, winning another district title on the hardwood.
 In his only year of track, he finished second in the state in the long jump, second in the triple jump and third in the high jump.

 After graduating in 2001, Williams attended Louisiana Tech University.
 Originally intending to study electrical engineering, he earned Bachelor's degrees in sociology and computer science.
 He had joined the Bulldogs football team as a walk-on in his freshman year.
-He became a starting cornerback by his junior season.
+He became a starting cornerback by his junior season, and started every game for the Bulldogs during his senior season.